 Deaths related to drug poisoning in England and Wales from 1993 onwards, by cause of death, sex, age and substances involved in the death.

 Deaths in the UK that are known to be direct consequences of alcohol misuse, such as alcoholic liver disease.

 Death rates of pre-term, full-term and post-term babies and various factors that may influence their survival.

-Annual data on death registrations, contains death rates, cause of death data by sex and age, and death registrations by area of residence and single year of age.
+Registered deaths by age, sex, selected underlying causes of death and the leading causes of death.
+Contains death rates and death registrations by area of residence and single year of age.

 Deaths where Clostridium difficile or MRSA infections were mentioned on the death certificate by sex, age group and whether the death occurred in hospital or elsewhere.

 View all related statistical bulletins

 Methodology related to